-At the direction of FHFA and in alignment with the CARES Act, we and Fannie Mae announced certain temporary measures to assist borrowers who experience a hardship related to COVID-19.
-These temporary measures include requiring servicers to grant borrowers with a COVID-19 related hardship temporary payment forbearance on their Mortgage payments for up to 12 months (which may be extended for up to six additional months for eligible borrowers).
+At the direction of FHFA and in alignment with the CARES Act, we and Fannie Mae implemented certain temporary measures during the COVID-19 pandemic to assist borrowers who experienced a COVID-19 related hardship.
+These temporary measures included requiring servicers to grant borrowers with a COVID-19 related hardship temporary payment forbearance on their Mortgage payments for up to 12 months.
 We refer to arrangements under which borrowers are granted temporary payment forbearance as "forbearance plans."
 Once the hardship is resolved, servicers are required to evaluate the borrowers for reinstatement or a repayment plan.
 If a borrower does not have the resources to reinstate or repay the Mortgage, servicers are required to evaluate such borrower for a Payment Deferral Solution.
 Borrowers that do not qualify for a Payment Deferral Solution would be evaluated for a Flex Modification.
-A significant number of borrowers have received forbearance plans under these temporary measures, and it is possible that these measures or any future measures could result in further increases in the number of borrowers with forbearance plans.
-In turn, this could result in a significant increase in modifications over time, which could lead to a significant increase in prepayments of certain Securities.
-Generally, modifications of Mortgages (other than under the Payment Deferral Solution) result in prepayments under the related Securities in an amount equal to the unpaid principal balance of the affected Mortgages.
-For more information, see Risk Factors- Consequences of the COVID-19 Pandemic May Adversely Affect Your Securities.
+A significant number of borrowers have received forbearance plans under these temporary measures, and it is possible that these measures could result in further increases in the number of borrowers with forbearance plans.
+In turn, this could result in a significant increase in modifications over time, which could lead to a significant increase in prepayments of certain PCs.
+Generally, modifications of Mortgages (other than under the Payment Deferral Solution) result in prepayments under the related PCs in an amount equal to the unpaid principal balance of the affected Mortgages.
+For more information, see Risk Factors -Prepayment and Yield Factors - Consequences of the COVID-19 Pandemic May Adversely Affect Your PCs.